-BackgroundThe Quality Use of Pathology Programme (QUPP) was established in 1999 under the pathology Memorandum of Understanding (MoU) between pathology stakeholders and the Australian Government.
+BackgroundThe Quality Use of Pathology Program (QUPP) was originally established in 1999 under the then pathology Memorandum of Understanding (MoU) between pathology stakeholders and the Australian Government.
 The Australian Government is represented by the Department of Health (the Department).
-Under the original MoU the objectives of the QUPP were to improve patient care through enhancing the quality of pathology services and the appropriate use of services
+There is a continued commitment to providing support for initiatives that improve patient care through enhancing the quality of pathology services and the appropriate use of services

-The Quality Use of Pathology Programme has three sub-Programmes and objectives:
+The Quality Use of Pathology Program has three key objectives:

 - Quality Referrals (Requesting or Ordering): To support referral practices that are informed and facilitated by best practice professional relationships and protocols between referrers and providers; that: